name banner

 1662 An Act of Confirmation was passed by Parliament properly legalising copyholds etc.

-1722 John Hacking of Huncoat perfected one of the earliest cotton carding machines.
+1722 Cotton processing had taken off in Lancashire and John Hacking of Huncoat perfected one of the earliest cotton carding machines.
 He and his wife lived in a cottage in Town Gate and are buried in Altham church yard.
 The east window of the church commemorates several members of the Hacking family.
 Handloom weaving was still a cottage industry in the area up to this time.

 1722 The Huncoat Stocks are inscribed with this date but were clearly in use much earlier.
 (See 1532).